An Intermediate Program Representation for Optimizing Stream-Based Languages

 The new \emph{interpretation} uses just-in-time (JIT) compilation for the complete \streamir while the existing \rtlola interpreter~\cite{baumeister2024tutorial} only uses JIT compilation for stream expressions.
 This approach leverages the discussed optimizations, i.e., partial evaluation of the \streamir to decompose computation in time- and event-driven sections and rewrite rules to optimize control flow and memory.

 For the \emph{compiler}, the StreamIR library provides a framework to translate the monitor into different target languages.
 For each language, a formatter defines the translation of statements and expressions into the corresponding constructs of the target language.
-Currently, we support compilation to two programming languages used in different domains.
+Currently, we support the compilation to two programming languages used in different domains.
 Our Rust formatter generates highly efficient Rust code that can run on microcontrollers.
-Our seconds formatter compiles specification to Solidity, a programming language for smart contracts.
+Our second formatter compiles specifications to Solidity, a programming language for smart contracts.